-Moss wrote that there was a disconnect in timing, explaining that the date for Christmas was set by Pope Julius I in the 4th century, but it wasn’t until the 7th century that “Pope Gregory the Great instructed bishops to celebrate saints’ feast days on the days of pagan festivals.”
+Candida Moss wrote that there was a disconnect in timing, explaining that the date for Christmas was set by Pope Julius I in the fourth century, but it wasn’t until the seventh century that “Pope Gregory the Great instructed bishops to celebrate saints’ feast days on the days of pagan festivals.”

 One element of understanding this theory on the origin of Christmas is realizing that some Christians came to believe that Jesus was conceived and crucified on the same day, which would explain these dates.

 So, that’s a fair bit of information surrounding the history of Christmas.
 When you go deep into these details, it’s clear the answer is “no” when someone asks, “Is Christmas a pagan holiday?” or makes claims that Christmas was manufactured and stolen from pagans.

 That said, understanding the real history and origin of Christmas is incredibly helpful and offers us insight into how one of the most important days in human history came to be celebrated across the globe.